cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 In order to do that you need to create records in a `types.ts` file that extends `JSX.IntrinsicElements` for custom element tags.
 In the [Fresh web component demo app](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts) that I created for this blog post.

-Here's what a simple custom element type definition would look like:
+Here's what a simple custom element type definition would look like ([from this source code](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts)):
 ```ts
 interface HelloWCProps extends JSX.HTMLAttributes<HTMLElement> {
   message?: string;